 For many men, education brought them hope.
 For some, it allowed them to restart civilian life with their skills sharp.
 For others, it was the start of a new life full of opportunity; 3,000 men learned how to read and write.

 Postwar study was divided into two semesters: October 1918-January 1919 and February-May 1919.
-By June 1919, all soldiers had been demobilized, and Khaki University closed.
+The soldiers all were demobilized by June 1919, and Khaki University closed.